This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Thank you for your support!

 Lauki paratha is made with a combination of flour like whole wheat, besan (chickpea flour), optional bajri flour (Millet flour), or Jowar ( Sorghum Flour ), freshly grated lauki or bottle gourd, and some Indian spices.

-Lauki: I used grated bottle gourd or opo squash about 2 cups for this recipe.
-You can substitute Zucchini or yellow squash instead of lauki.
+Bottle Gourd (Lauki/Dudhi): I used grated bottle gourd or Opo squash about 2 cups for this recipe.

 It is important to note here that lauki releases a lot of moisture.
 Do not keep the dough for a long time.

-Bajra or Jowar: Besides atta and besan, you can also add some Millet flour or Sorghum flour.
+Bajra or Jowar Atta (Millet or Sorghum Flour): Besides atta and besan, you can also add some Millet flour or Sorghum flour.
 It is optional, but you can add some for added flavor and nutrient value.

-Ajwain (Carom seeds): For some flavoring, it also helps with digestion.
-You can also use some cumin seeds.
+Ajwain (Carom seeds): For some flavoring, and it also helps with digestion.

 Add all the ingredients to a large bowl.
 Mix well.
 Gradually add water and bind the dough into a firm dough.
 Apply a teaspoon of oil, cover, and let the dough rest for 5-10 minutes.